sai-d-build/circuit_stem/DOCS/TESTING.md

 To achieve full test coverage for Level 1 and beyond, we will follow these steps.

 **Note:** Implementation of this strategy is underway.
-The file `test/level_01_revised_test.dart` serves as the reference implementation for the new, stable test architecture.
+The file `test/level_01_revised_test.dart` serves as the reference implementation for the new, stable test architecture, though it currently has compilation issues that need to be resolved.

 1.  **Create a Test Plan:** For each level, we will create a test plan that is based on the master list of test cases in this document.
 The test plan will be a markdown file in the `test/plans` directory.